4.9 out of 5 · more than 100 reviews

 Casa Ollama is a 3-bedroom villa that sleeps up to 6 people.
 Each bedroom has a king bed and opens onto the patio, which connects to the pool and communal areas.
 The property has 2 bathrooms, a dining area, and a small kitchen.
 Cast concrete steps lead to a sweeping roof terrace, where you can sunbathe or enjoy a nightcap under the stars.

-Casa Ollama is powered entirely by solar energy.
+Casa Ollama is powered entirely by solar energy and there is no air conditioning.
 The villa is a sustainable escape that enables you to fully disconnect; however, this does require respectful use of electricity during the evening.
 Essential appliances like the refrigerator and spotlights are prioritized, but connecting additional devices after sundown requires consideration.

 Casa Ollama is located on a quiet street near Punta Zicatela.
 "La Punta” is a small, laid-back surf town at the southern tip of Oaxaca's Pacific coast.
 Its main draw is the powerful surf break, which attracts serious surfers worldwide.